Chasmanthe

 Chasmanthe is a genus of flowering plants in the family Iridaceae, first described in 1932.
 It is endemic to Cape Province in South Africa.
-It is widely grown as an ornamental and naturalized in various locations.
+It is widely grown as an ornamental plant and is naturalized in various locations.

 In their native habitat the flowers are pollinated by sunbirds.
 The genus name is derived from the Greek words chasme, meaning "gaping", and anthos, meaning "flower".